morph-l2/morph-doc/docs/about-morph/7-faqs.md

 ## What Kind of Rollup is Morph?

-Morph transcends traditional rollup classifications.
-It utilizes "Optimistic zkEVM & RVP" – a hybrid state verification model that merges the strengths of zkRollups and Optimistic Rollups.
-This unique approach optimizes for efficiency, cost, and speed, placing Morph at the forefront of rollup technology innovation.
+Morph uses a hybrid rollup model called "Optimistic zkEVM & RVP."
+This combines the strengths of both zkRollups and Optimistic Rollups, optimizing for efficiency, cost, and speed.
+This unique approach places Morph at the cutting edge of rollup technology.

 ## What Sets Morph Apart from Other Rollups?

-Morph stands out due to several distinctive features:
+Morph stands out with its innovative features:

-Innovative State Verification: The Optimistic zkEVM & RVP approach combines the best of zkRollups and Optimistic Rollups for enhanced efficiency.
+**State Verification**: The Optimistic zkEVM & RVP method enhances efficiency by combining zkRollups and Optimistic Rollups.

-Focus on Efficiency and Cost Reduction: Committed to swift transaction execution and cost-effectiveness while upholding decentralization.
+**Efficiency and Cost Reduction**: Morph ensures fast transaction execution and cost-effectiveness while maintaining decentralization.

-Decentralized Sequencer Network: A pioneering network setup from inception to address security concerns and ensure robustness at a Layer 1 level.
+**Decentralized Sequencer Network**: This pioneering network setup addresses security concerns and ensures robustness at a Layer 1 level.

-Modular Architecture: Offers adaptability and composability, fostering an interactive and flexible ecosystem.
+**Modular Architecture**: Morph’s adaptable and composable architecture fosters a flexible and interactive ecosystem.

 ## As a Solidity Developer, Will I Notice Differences Deploying on Morph Compared to Ethereum?

-Deploying on Morph is similar to Ethereum, thanks to EVM compatibility.
-Applications developed for Ethereum can be migrated to Morph with minimal adjustments.
-For detailed guidance, explore the "Build on Morph" section, which offers insights into the nuances of deploying on Morph.
+Deploying on Morph is very similar to deploying on Ethereum, thanks to its EVM compatibility.
+Ethereum applications can be migrated to Morph with minimal adjustments.
+For more detailed guidance, check out the [Development Guides](../build-on-morph/build-on-morph/2-development-setup.md) section.